ElasticBottle/Stanford-CS-106B-Programming-Abstractions/Assignment 6 - Huffman/README.md

 Details for [Huffman][1]!

-The main aim of this assignemnt is to take a string of text and encode it using the Huffman encryption algorithm.
+The main aim of this assignment is to take a string of text and encode it using the Huffman encryption algorithm.

 In order to do this, there is 4 parts:
 1. Build a frequency table for the occurrences of each character (including space and punctuations).